 Stage 5: Financial Freedom

+The final state on the financial wellness roadmap is about being financially free.
 Financial freedom is the stage when you can be and live how you want without the trappings of finances.
 You’re living the life you choose.

 Similar to independence, financial freedom means your wealth covers lifestyle choices and expenses.
 Making money is not a priority and work is purely a choice.
 Additionally, financial freedom can mean the ability to take on risky opportunities because finances aren’t an issue.